Nasty Crew: 2001–2003: Recruitment of new members and Jahmek the World releases

-Marcus Nasty spent two years in prison between mid-2001 and November 2003, and during this period his brother, Mak 10, became the crew's primary DJ.
 D Double E, Hitman Hyper and Jammer each individually joined the crew over the course of three or four months, after their own Newham-based crew 187 had disbanded following in-fighting and had given up their own Flava FM show.
-As D Double E remembers it:

-One day at school Sharky came up to me and said he’d heard we weren’t on the station anymore and said we join their crew.
-I was kinda sceptical because he was a younger, but I jumped on a set with them and enjoyed it, so I brought Hyper and Jammer with me next time.
+Sharky approached D Double E, who had graduated from his school a few years earlier, to invite him on board after learning that 187 had ended their radio residency.
+D Double E later recalled: "I was kinda sceptical because he was a younger, but I jumped on a set with them and enjoyed it, so I brought Hyper and Jammer with me next time."
+Hyper's recollection is that they were formally brought into the crew after Marcus Nasty requested a meeting.
+Producer Terror Danjah, a fellow St. Bonaventure's alumnus who had led the jungle collective Reckless Crew with Hyper and D Double E and moved into garage music, was also invited into the crew.

+Marcus spent two years in prison between mid-2001 and November 2003, and during this period his brother, Mak 10, became the crew's primary DJ.
 By 2002, the crew had secured a Monday night show on Deja Vu FM, through which they went on to gain regional prominence in London.
 Fans would record the shows onto bootleg cassette tapes which they shared with friends across the country, furthering the group's popularity and attracting regional bookings outside of London.
-Producer Terror Danjah, who attended St. Bonaventure's school alongside D Double E, joined the crew around this time.

 Jammer and his productions, predominantly created using Korg Trinity sounds, are credited by Marcus Nasty with the evolution of the group's sound from garage to grime.
 Early songs recorded to his instrumentals included D Double E's "Birds in the Sky" and Sharky Major's "Dis Ain't a Game".
 Jammer also produced the crew's October 2002 debut single "Good U Know", which sold out "on promo".
 Kano, who knew Sharky growing up, and Monkstar, then known as Monkey and a former member of D Double E's prior crew M.A.D., joined the crew at the same time in 2002.
 The pair were asked to prove themselves with a back-to-back freestyle in Jammer's basement, after which they were invited into the group.
 Jammer claims that he was asked to choose between Kano and Dizzee Rascal, and made the decision based on whose tones he felt would best complement his productions.